-The visionary automotive companies that are furthest along the digital transformation journey have the strongest ability to deliver Agile programs at scale.
-They have fully adopted both an agile mindset and Agile practices.
+The visionary financial services companies that are furthest along the digital transformation journey have the strongest ability to deliver Agile programs at scale.
+They have fully adopted both an Agile mindset and Agile practices.
 Their IT developers and operations teams cooperate closely to achieve business objectives.
 Their technology teams deliver results fast enough for these legacy companies to stay competitive and fend off digital native rivals.
 Such visionaries are also likely to have a robust, stable DevOps platform that serves their entire enterprise.
+One bank with a large, federated IT structure used Agile and DevOps practices to shorten the release cycle of new features from 12 weeks to four weeks.
+Besides improving service, those efforts also increased reliability by 25% and saved the company \$2 million.